How Do You Know If A Business Acted Reasonably?

 Do You Have an Accident Damages Claim For an Office Slip and Fall?

-If you work in an office environment here in Florida and were hurt on the job in a slip and fall accident, then you may need to determine if the business or company who is responsible for the office is liable for what has happened to you.
+If you work in an office environment here in Florida and were hurt on the job in a slip-and-fall accident, then you may need to determine if the business or company that is responsible for the office is liable for what has happened to you.

 Under Florida premises liability law, that business may be responsible for covering damages that have been the result of your accident, including not only your medical costs but your lost wages due to an inability to work, etc. An experienced Florida personal injury lawyer can be very helpful here, especially since our premises liability statute places a rather unique burden of proof on the accident victim.